wldoooon/pongGame/README.md

     cd pongGame
     ```
 2.  **Compile the code:**
-    *(Provide the specific command(s) needed to compile your project.
-This depends heavily on your setup.
-Here are some examples - replace with your actual command)*

     *Example using GCC/MinGW (if raylib is installed system-wide or in a known path):*
     ```bash